 Weight capcacity – 220lb

-Running belt size – 15.5″ X 49″
+Running belt size – 16″ X 43.3″

 The shock absorption system is there to protect your knees from the impact of running.
 And is said to reduce the impact on your knees by a whopping 40%

 At this price, we are never going to see an advanced monitor.
-We usually find are fairly basic monitors, but the good thing about basic monitors is that they are easy to use and don’t require much time to get to know all of the features.
+We usually find fairly basic monitors, but the good thing about basic monitors is that they are easy to use and don’t require much time to get to know all the features.

-The Sunny Health SF-T4400 monitor provides you with a large easy to read LCD so you can keep track of all your workout stats.
+The Sunny Health SF-T4400 monitor provides you with a large, easy-to-read LCD so you can keep track of all your workout stats.

-The best feature of this monitor is that it boasts 9 workout programs.
+The best feature of this monitor is that it boasts nine workout programs.
 Workout programs are great for giving you an extra challenge for your cardio workouts; they range from easy to hard, and as your fitness improves, you can work your way through them.

 The monitor also tracks time, pulse, speed, and calories.

-Another cool feature of this treadmill is controlling the speed from the button on the handrail.
+Another cool feature of this treadmill is controlling the speed from the buttons on the handrail.
 I know many users like this option as it saves having to reach out in the middle of a cardio session to increase the speed via the monitor.

-Another handy feature of SF-T4400 treadmill is that it folds for storage.
+Another handy feature of the SF-T4400 treadmill is that it folds for storage.
 Treadmills occupy a lot of space in the home; they’re one of the largest pieces of fitness equipment we’re ever going to buy, and if you’re tight on space owning a treadmill can cause some issues.

-Who Is The Sunny Health For?
+Who Is the SF-T4400 For?

 The Sunny Health & Fitness SF-T4400 treadmill you’ll be glad to hear comes almost fully assembled.